paulhamsh/Spark-Parser/Spark Format Description.md

 After (most) successful operations, amp sends back an "ack" packet.
 This has the command 0x04, the same sequence number as the original packet and a sub-command the same as the sub-command sent to the Spark

+The operations that receive an ACK are:
+* Turn pedal on/off
+* Change pedal / amp
+* Change hardware preset

+The operations that do not receive an ACK are:
+* Change pedal parameter

 # Pedal and amp names